ZhouXing19/particle_filter_localization_project/README.md

 **Code location:** Lines 186-242

-**Code description:** Using methods from the LikelihoodField class, we establish a bounding box on the map according to the location of obstacles.
+**Code description:** This step is handled by `initialize_particle_cloud()`.
+Using methods from the LikelihoodField class, we establish a bounding box on the map according to the location of obstacles.
 For each of 10,000 particles (value of `num_particles`), we then initialize the particle's pose to a random x and y value within the bounding box.
 We check if this pose is outside of the bounds.
 If it is, we reinitialize its pose until it acquires an x and y value within the bounding box.
 We set the yaw of the particle equal to a random heading between 0 and 360 degrees, converting the (x, y, theta) of the particle into a quaternion.
 We create a new instance of the Particle class using this particle's pose and orientation, assigning it an arbitrary weight of 1 to begin with.
 This instance is appended to `particle_cloud`.
 Once all of the particles have been initialized, the weights of the particles in the particle cloud are then normalized using `normalize_particles`, and the particle cloud is published.

 ### Movement model

 **Code location:** Lines 398-437

-**Code description:**
+**Code description:** This step is handled by `update_particles_with_motion_model()`.
+From the robot's odometry, we pass in its change in x-position (`dx`), change in y-position (`dy`), and change in z-orientation (`dyaw`) as arguments to our function.
+For each particle in our particle cloud, we simply change its orientation by adding `dyaw` to the particle's current yaw.
+The position change of the particle is a little more complicated, where we use trigonometry to make sure the particle moves in the direction of its heading, not in the exact same direction as the robot.
+With the new x-position, y-position, and yaw for the particle, we create a new Particle instance with these values for its pose attribute and assign it to the current particle.

 ### Measurement model

-**Code location:**
+**Code location:** Lines 378-395

-**Code description:**
+**Code description:** This step is handled by `update_particle_weights_with_measurement_model()`.
+Essentially, we used the likelihood field for ranges finders algorithm from class in order to update each particle's importance weight. **More description needed**

 ### Resampling

 **Code location:** Lines 280-293

-**Code description:**
+**Code description:** This step is handled by `resample_particles()`.
+Our function uses `draw_random_sample()` to draw a resampling of particles from our particle cloud based on particle weights. `draw_random_sample()` uses `np.random.choice()` to choose a random array of `len(self.particle_cloud)` particles using the particle weights as probabilities passed as an argument.
+The returned array from `draw_random_sample()` is copied using `deepcopy` into the original particle cloud.

 ### Incorporation of noise